netglue/Expressive-Prismic/README.md

 ## Work in progress

 This module is intended to provide the most basic requirements for working with Prismic, but there's another module in progress that provides more view helpers, ready to go full-text search and a bunch of other more opinionated stuff called `expressive-prismic-defaults`.
+You [can find it here](https://github.com/netglue/Expressive-Prismic-Defaults).
 It's the kind of stuff we use when [we're making customer websites](https://netglue.uk)…